 - 7.1 Because courses are designed such that course learning outcomes are assessed in more than one assessment, a student who has failed a module may be considered to have demonstrated the achievement of the same learning outcomes elsewhere.
 This can only be properly determined when students have completed an entire stage, although when extenuating circumstances apply, the board may need to use its discretion to determine the most appropriate outcome. - 7.2 In acknowledgement of this, boards may compensate a marginal fail grade for a module as a whole.
-In addition, a board may compensate a mid-fail grade for an element provided at least a low 3rd grade (or pass for level 7 integrated master's modules) has been achieved for the module as a whole.
+In addition, a board may compensate a mid-fail grade for an element provided at least a low 3rd grade has been achieved for the module as a whole.
 In both circumstances, there should be evidence that the student has achieved the minimum pass requirement or higher at the end of the stage, and in the case of a failed element, that all sub-elements have been completed.
-In cases of a marginal fail grade in an element for which the module has achieved a pass, a pass is recorded automatically without the need for compensation.

-- 7.3 In cases where level 6 and level 7 modules contribute to a single stage in integrated master's courses, the minimum pass requirement at the end of the stage will be the equivalent of an undergraduate low 3rd. - 7.4 Compensation is restricted to a maximum of 20 credits in any one academic stage, unless extenuating circumstances apply, in which case compensation can be applied beyond 20 credits. - 7.5 Where there are no extenuating circumstances but the board is satisfied that the course learning outcomes have been achieved, it may exercise its discretion in cases of marginal and mid fail grades and compensate beyond 20 credits. - 7.6 Once a module or element grade has been compensated, the grade must not be adjusted.
+In cases of a marginal fail grade in an element for which the module has achieved a pass, a pass is recorded automatically without the need for compensation. - 7.3 Compensation is restricted to a maximum of 20 credits in any one academic stage, unless extenuating circumstances apply, in which case compensation can be applied beyond 20 credits. - 7.4 Where there are no extenuating circumstances but the board is satisfied that the course learning outcomes have been achieved, it may exercise its discretion in cases of marginal and mid fail grades and compensate beyond 20 credits. - 7.5 Once a module or element grade has been compensated, the grade must not be adjusted.